 OBTAINING AN ABSENTEE BALLOT

-In person: Voters may cast an absentee ballot in person at the county election board office from 8:00 a.m. to 6:00 p.m. on Friday and Monday before all elections.
-For state and federal elections only, in-person absentee voting also is available from 8:00 a.m. to 1:00 p.m. on Saturday.
-In-person absentee voters must fill out and sign an application form when they arrive to vote.
+In person: Voters may cast an absentee ballot in person at the county election board office from 8:00 a.m. to 6:00 p.m. on Thursday and Friday before all elections.
+For state and federal elections only, in-person absentee voting also is available from 9:00 a.m. to 2:00 p.m. on Saturday before the election.

 -your birth date